-Recent improvements in the economic outlook have begun to emerge, albeit at a slow pace.
-Employment levels have begun to show improvement with April 2010 showing the largest monthly gain in percentage terms since August 2002 as reported by Statistics Canada.
+Signs of an economic recovery have begun to emerge in Canada, despite other global economies continuing to struggle.
+Statistics Canada reported in its July 2010 Labour Force Survey that since the start of the upward trend in employment in July 2009, employment has risen by 2.3%.
 The Company closely monitors economic conditions in order to react to consumer spending habits and constraints in developing both its short-term and long-term operating decisions.
 Additionally, despite the impact of reduced access to credit for many businesses, the Company is in a strong financial position with significant liquidity available and ample financial credit resources to draw upon as deemed necessary.